L.B. Landry College and Career Preparatory High School: L. B. Landry College and Career Preparatory High School

-The school was named after Lord Beaconsfield Landry and Oliver Perry Walker (1899–1968).
-In 2021, the school name was changed to L.B.
-Landry College and Career Preparatory High School in recognition that Walker, a former New Orleans Public School Superintendent, supported segregation.
+In 2021, the school was renamed L. B. Landry College and Career Preparatory High School, removing O. Perry Walker from the school name.
+Walker, a former New Orleans Public School Superintendent, supported segregation and his name was removed after a vote by the Algiers Charter School system.

 Athletics

-L.B.
-Landry College and Career Preparatory athletics competes in the LHSAA.
+L. B. Landry College and Career Preparatory athletics competes in the LHSAA.